paulscherrerinstitute/wica-http/EPICS.md

 ## Wica Channel Metadata - mapping to EPICS database fields

-The following metadata properties are supported for a wica channel whose underlying control system is EPICS:
+The following fields are available for describing the **metadata** of a wica channel whose underlying control system is EPICS:

 |Property         |Desciption                                                                                       |
 |-----------------|------------------------------------------------------------------------------------------------ |